-For, notwithstanding all that Kiwanis does for under-privileged children and community betterfessional standards and of the relation between the farmer and the city man, for the advancement of vocational guidance and the development of intelligent and responsible citizenship, the real genius of Kiwanis is to be found in its ability to harness the bonds of fellowship to the task of constructive community leadership, and to inspire in a representative group of citizens an enthusiasm for the general welfare of the community.
+For, notwithstanding all that Kiwanis does for under-privileged children and community betterment, for the improvement of business and professional standards and of the relation between the farmer and the city man, for the advancement of vocational guidance and the development of intelligent and responsible citizenship, the real genius of Kiwanis is to be found in its ability to harness the bonds of fellowship to the task of constructive community leadership, and to inspire in a representative group of citizens an enthusiasm for the general welfare of the community.

 The activities which are reported annually indicate the practical usefulness of Kiwanis.
 It is not a philosophical society, nor an ethics club.
 It believes in practical action as the best evidence of its high idealism.
-It exemplifies its motto, "WB BUILD," by a constructive program of definite, tangible enterprises.
+It exemplifies its motto, "WE BUILD," by a constructive program of definite, tangible enterprises.